zero waste local moving boxes

 The Zero Waste Moving Box

 Search the internet for “best moving boxes” and you are sure to find some of the old guard pumping out articles about how cardboard is the “standard” in the moving industry.
 True.
 We admit that reBOX is moving the standard up a bit.
 Gasoline was the standard motor for over a hundred years.
-Things change.
 An alternative to cardboard will not work in all scenarios but with local moving, reBOX is the best choice — better boxes with zero waste.

 Our reusable product has just 4 simple steps — delivery, use, pickup, and cleaning — repeated over and over again at a local level.
 This isn’t a new idea.
 With the lack of refrigeration in the 1930s, milk was distributed this way using glass containers until the 1960s.

 Sustainable moving boxes do not have the same panache as say, Tesla.
 Nevertheless, using a recycled tote is a better choice for the environment and offers a better experience than cardboard moving boxes.
 If you need validation, then please read our reviews.
-In Dallas-Fort Worth last year we rented enough boxes to save an estimated 35,000 gallons of water and 53 trees from the paper making process.
-That is progress towards a better tomorrow!
+In Dallas-Fort Worth last year, we rented enough boxes to save an estimated 35,000 gallons of water and 53 trees from the paper making process.
+That is progress toward a better tomorrow!